 It was nighttime when we finally arrived in Reykjavik.
 We got a taxi from the bus station to our apartment and driving through the city, it all seemed so magical.
 It was snowing, everything was white, fairy lights illuminated the houses- it felt like we’d been thrust into a picture perfect Christmas Day two months too late.

 We rented a room in someone’s apartment on Airbnb.
-It was on the outskirts of the city, about a 20 minutes walk to the centre of town but I wouldn’t have traded our location for world.
+It was on the outskirts of the city, about a 20 minutes walk to the centre of town.
+Although there are so many awesome places to stay in Reykjavik, I wouldn’t have traded our location for world.
 In the morning, we woke up to the spectacular view outside our window.
 Sharp, white and grey mountains in the distance behind a stretch of navy blue sea.
 The coldness of the water was almost visible to the eye, hostile in its depth and darkness.
 Opening that window and breathing in the cold Icelandic air, listening to the regular hush of the waves and watching the mountains, still and transfixing- nothing could be more peaceful.
 It seems like a different universe to London altogether…

 On our first day, we decided to explore the city for a bit.
 Equipped with maps, cameras and about ten layers of clothing, we set out on our trek to town centre.
 Having gotten irritated with my hat the day before, I left it in the apartment and this proved the biggest mistake of the day.
 Despite my insulating layers, I was chilled to the bone and the wind whipping my hair about my face made navigation incredibly difficult.
 We walked past the Saga museum and even though we’d only been walking for a few minutes, decided to stop at the café for a few minutes to break from the treacherous winds.
 What had we gotten ourselves in for?